stratosphereips/StratosphereLinuxIPS/docs/architecture.md

 all the labeled flows in the SQLite database can be exported to tsv or json format.

+### Time windows

+Slips splits the given traffic into time windows. each window is 1 hour by default.

+Detections are made per timewindow in Slips. which means that if an IP is detected as malicious by Slips, Slips consider the entire timewindow as malicious.
+This adds the flexibility of having IPs detected as malicious in 1 hour, and giving them a second chance in the next hour by detecting them as benign as long as there's not enough evidence to detect them as malicious.

+In some traffic, Slips encounters very old flows with timestamps older than the first time stamp seen in the given traffic (aka timewindow 1).
+In this case, Slips creates a negative timewindow for this flow. negative timewindows start from 0 backwards (0,-1,-2, etc..)

 ### Threat Levels

 Slips has 4 threat levels.